Takazudo/outline.vim/README.txt

 Version:     0.3
 LastUpdate:  2009-11-28
 Llicense:    Licensed under the same terms as Vim itself.
 Description: outline.vim is a vim plugin.
-This plugins creates
+This plugin creates
              an outline window for commented documents.
 =====================================================================
 * Here's an example.